Docker frequently asked questions (FAQ)Estimated reading time: 9 minutes

 Cannot connect to the Docker daemon.
 Is the docker daemon running on this host? when using docker-machine?

-is not running or that the client doesn’t correctly point at it.
+docker-machine is not running or that the client doesn’t correctly point at

 To verify that the docker machine is running you can use the